EckertLab/protocols/DNA_library_prep_(parchman).md

   1. Do not label with ‘Digestion’, label with ‘digested’ to emphasize past tense.
 1. Vortex plate for 5s.
 1. Centrifuge at 1000xG for 20s to pull all liquid to the bottom of the wells
-1. Place in Thermocycler and start the Digest Cycle
+1. Place in Thermocycler and start the Digest Cycle (8 hours run time)
   1. ![Thermocycler program](http://4.bp.blogspot.com/-e6SPURb-Vlo/VLfyVhJRUdI/AAAAAAAAAq0/CZXib9eSYtM/s1600/unnamed.jpg)
 1. Once cycle has completed, place in 4°C refridgerator in the section labeled "**Ready for Ligation**".